suicvne/JavaRPGEngine/README.md

   - [Fixed](https://github.com/Luigifan/JavaRPGEngine/commit/f7f8e19615c2da61f423b9ba15d18cb16a4db9a8)
 - Finding a proper direction :point_right:
 - Editor needs to be...finished to say the least.
-- I need to fix whatever causes LWJGL programs to not run outside of console
+- ~~I need to fix whatever causes LWJGL programs to not run outside of console~~
-  - This isn't a HUGE concern though, the OS X app will run the jar through a console command the Linux .desktop will do largely the same.
+  - ~~This isn't a HUGE concern though, the OS X app will run the jar through a console command the Linux .desktop will do largely the same.
 Plus, most people will probably run by Jar on command line anyway.
-Besides, I can make a lazy C# wrapper for the jar anyway.
+Besides, I can make a lazy C# wrapper for the jar anyway.~~ All fixed since the move to LibGDX master race
 - Proper lighting?
 Idk
 - Recreate Legend of Zelda in the engine
 - Sounds need to become a thing